-Respondents shall inform all applicants and occupants that they may request reasonable accommodations of Respondents' rules, policies, practices, and services.
-Prior to lease execution, if prospective residents inquire about reasonable accommodations, Respondents shall inform them of their ability to seek reasonable accommodations.
+Respondents shall inform all occupants and potential occupants that they may request reasonable accommodations of Respondents' rules, policies, practices, and services.
+Prior to purchase, if prospective residents inquire about reasonable accommodations, Respondents shall inform them of their ability to seek reasonable accommodations.